-The contract resulting from this RFP shall be effective upon countersignature of contract for a 3 year firm term, and is renewable for up to 6 additional one-year renewal periods.
-The total contract period will not exceed 9 years.
+The contract resulting from this RFP shall be effective March 15, 2022, through February 28, 2024, and is renewable for up to three (3) additional one-year renewal periods.
+The total contract period will not exceed five years.
 Annual renewal shall be contingent upon the University's satisfaction with the services performed.